flyteorg/flyte/rsts/plugins/spark_k8s.rst

 Cons:
 -----
 #.
 Short running, bursty jobs are not a great fit - because of the container overhead
 #.
-No interactive spark capabilities available with Flyte K8s spark.
-It is useful for running, adhoc and/or scheduled jobs
+No interactive spark capabilities available with Flyte K8s spark which is more suited for running, adhoc and/or scheduled jobs

 How to enable Spark in flyte backend?